Interviewing Bhupesh

 7. Makefiles (or related) setup to get ready with codebase in a new machine.

-How often do you contribute to FOSS?
+How often do you contribute to Open-source?

 • Rarely, I need strong motivations to help upstream.
 Either I get paid or I realize project XYZ doesn’t have something I require.
 If you combine both of these motivations, you can expect me to contribute to OSS when I work with your team.